communitybridge/docs/project-control-center-pre-release/it-services-for-a-project/enabling-email-forwarding.md

 # Enabling Email Forwarding

 After setting up the domain for a project, you can setup the email services for the project.
-The email forwarding services will allows you to enable email service and add recipients emails.
+The email forwarding services allows you to enable email service and add recipient emails.

 {% hint style="warning" %}
-You need to have a Primary Domains setup for the project in order to enable Email Forwarding service.
+You need to have a Primary Domain setup for the project in order to enable Email Forwarding service.
 {% endhint %}

 To enable email forwarding, perform the following: